zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 ---
 The goal and core functionality of a DApp built on top of Lumos is to build transactions in response to user requests.
 Lumos provides the [TransactionSkeleton](https://github.com/nervosnetwork/lumos/blob/develop/packages/helpers/src/index.ts#L212) interface that significantly simplifies the transaction assembling process.
 Each transaction skeleton corresponds to an action, and will be built into a single transaction that is ready to be submitted to CKB.

 This guide introduces the general workflow of assembling transactions.
-The workflow applies to the following examples of a common transfer operation, DAO deposit and withdraw operations, and a transfer operation with the `locktimepool`.
+The workflow applies to the following examples of a common transfer operation, DAO operations, a transfer operation with the `locktimepool`, and SUDT operations.

 <!--[TransactionSkeleton](https://github.com/nervosnetwork/lumos/blob/develop/packages/helpers/src/index.ts#L212) supports transaction assembling with the following conveniences:--><!--A well designed component must be able to query and include cells automatically to provide capacities required by the transaction.--><!--Individual script logic must be managed and respected by the general transaction skeleton.--><!--Scripts sharing the same behavior must be managed together in a unified interface.
 Developers can rely on abstractions instead of catering for every single detail.-->